apache/logging-log4cxx/src/site/markdown/threading.md

 -->
 [TOC]

 Log4cxx is designed to be thread-safe under under normal usage.
+This means that multiple threads can concurrently send logging events to appenders.
+Log4cxx *requires* that configuration occurs in a single-threaded context (typically during application startup before worker threads are spawned or in a single watch-dog thread).
-This means that logging itself is always thread-safe, however there are certain circumstances that can cause threading issues with Log4cxx.
+However there are certain circumstances that can cause threading issues with Log4cxx.

 ## Unexpected Exit {#unexpected-exit}